-Beginning with Class of 2017: The Valedictorian and the Salutatorian will be honored at Graduation and each will have an opportunity to deliver a speech.
+The Valedictorian and the Salutatorian will be honored at Graduation and each will have an opportunity to deliver a speech.
 At the Graduation Ceremony, students who graduate with Highest Honors (GPA of 3.75 and above) and with Honors (GPA of 3.46-3.74) will be recognized.

-Beginning with Class of 2018: In order to be considered for Valedictorian and Salutatorian, students must have completed four of the following nine classes: Calculus, Pre-Calculus, Spanish IV, Honors English IV, Chemistry II, Physics, Anatomy & Physiology, Economics or HS Principal approved Richland College classes.
+In order to be considered for Valedictorian and Salutatorian, students must have completed four of the following nine classes: Calculus, Pre-Calculus, Spanish IV, Honors English IV, Chemistry II, Physics, Anatomy & Physiology, Economics or HS Principal approved Richland College classes.

-9. Attendance at School-Sponsored Dances
+8. Attendance at School-Sponsored Dances